shibedrill/kali-chroot/README.md

 Possible fixes:
 - Use symlink files between the chroot and host to allow access to wireless adapters
-- Open ` /var/lib/dpkg/statoverride ` in a text editor and remove the line containing ` Debian-exim ` (ensure to leave no empty lines)
+- Open ` /var/lib/dpkg/statoverride ` in a text editor and remove the line containing ` Debian-exim ` (ensure to leave no empty lines), Nano comes pre-installed so that users can fix the issue even if they aren't familiar with Vim

 Requisites:
 - One of the following package managers: